samsiaw/portfolio-template/README.md

 >> You could decide not to set any project as featured at all, and the projects page should adapt accordingly.

-*Try setting different values for the current user, (i.e first and last name, email,etc..), add a few projects and notice how things*
+*Try setting different values for the current user, (i.e first and last name, email,etc..), add a few projects and notice how things change*

-### Known Errors
+## Known Bugs
 Deleting a project doesn't break the website.

 However, the navigation buttons *(i.e Prev and Next)* on single project pages wouldn't work properly.